Generic Name: levofloxacin (LEE-voe-FLOX-a-sin)

 - Levofloxacin drops should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using levofloxacin drops while you are pregnant.
-Levofloxacin drops is found in breast milk.
+Levofloxacin drops are found in breast milk.
 If you are or will be breast-feeding while you take levofloxacin drops, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of levofloxacin drops: